-5.1 Where children leave the school the DSL will ensure their safeguarding and child protection file is transferred to the school as soon as possible (ESCC best practice is that this should be actioned within five working days).
+- 5.1 Where children leave the school the DSL will ensure their safeguarding and child protection file is transferred to the school as soon as possible (ESCC best practice is that this should be actioned within five working days).
 This should be transferred separately from the main pupil file, ensuring secure transit, and confirmation of receipt should be obtained.
-Receiving schools should ensure key staff such as DSLs and SENCOs, are aware as required.

-5.2 In addition to the safeguarding and child protection file, the DSL will also consider if it would be appropriate to share any information with the new school in advance of a child leaving.
+Receiving schools should ensure key staff such as DSLs and SENCOs or the named person with oversight for SEND in colleges, are aware as required. - 5.2 In addition to the safeguarding and child protection file, the DSL will also consider if it would be appropriate to share any information with the new school in advance of a child leaving.
 For example, information that would allow the new educational establishment to continue supporting victims of abuse and have that support in place for when the child arrives.